atinsood/watson-studio-lab/Readme.md

 # IBM Watson Studio Lab

 ## Purpose
-The purpose of this lab is to get you familar with the idea of IBM Watson Studio(https://dataplatform.ibm.com/ml/experiments/) and showcase how you can bring an external example like MNIST and run it in IBM Watson Studio with no changes required.
+The purpose of this lab is to get you familar with the idea of [IBM Watson Studio](https://dataplatform.ibm.com/ml/experiments/) and showcase how you can bring an external example like MNIST and run it in IBM Watson Studio with no changes required in the code.

 ## Deep Learning on cloud in 4 easy steps